Versify-Labs/versify-python/README.md

 import time
 import versify
 from pprint import pprint
-from versify.apis.tags import assets_api
+from versify.apis.tags import accounts_api
-from versify.model.api_delete_response import ApiDeleteResponse from versify.model.api_list_response import ApiListResponse from versify.model.api_search_response import ApiSearchResponse from versify.model.asset import Asset from versify.model.asset_create import AssetCreate from versify.model.asset_update import AssetUpdate from versify.model.http_validation_error import HTTPValidationError from versify.model.search_query import SearchQuery
+from versify.model.account import Account from versify.model.account_create import AccountCreate from versify.model.account_metrics import AccountMetrics from versify.model.account_update import AccountUpdate from versify.model.api_delete_response import ApiDeleteResponse from versify.model.api_list_response import ApiListResponse from versify.model.http_validation_error import HTTPValidationError
 # Defining the host is optional and defaults to http://localhost
 # See configuration.py for a list of all supported configuration parameters.
 configuration = versify.Configuration(